It’s the most wonderful tiiiiiiime of the yeeeeeeear—and I’m not talking about the four-month-long Christmas season in the Philippines!

 - All the stocks are fresh.
 You get first pick of rare and unusual books, series have a better chance of being complete, and all the books are crisp, undamaged, and placed neatly on the shelves they’re supposed to be on.
-Come back on Sunday and the displays will be as disorganized as National Bookstore – MOA (shade thrown!).
+Come back on Sunday and the displays will be disorganized.
 You also get to take inventory if you’re coming back later in the week.

 - There are less people.
 Less people in all the lines, less people to get annoyed with you.
 This is important when you’re trying to make up your mind between two gorgeous Renee Ahdieh covers.
 And less chance of someone fainting in the line in front of you (something I actually witnessed during the weekend of MIBF 2013!).